PhillipDiCarlo/LinkSync/README.md

    ```

 2. **Discord Bot Token**
-   Create a Discord bot on the Discord Developer Portal and generate a bot token.
-Follow the instructions [here](https://discord.com/developers/docs/intro) to create a bot and get your token.
+   Create a Discord bot on the [Discord Developer Portal](https://discord.com/developers/docs/intro) and generate a bot token.
+Follow the instructions there to create a bot and get your token.

 3. **Configure Environment Variables**
    Set up a `.env` file in the root directory with the following variables: